Demonware/bladerunner/README.md

 Bugs & TODO
 -----------

-Currently there is no handler for accepting a new ssh certificate.
+If you come across bugs feel free to report them via email or edit [the wiki bug page](https://github.com/a-tal/clcout/wiki/Bugs).
-Please let me know if you come across bugs or think of a feature you'd like to see.
+Also see the wiki for the full list of [things to do](https://github.com/a-tal/clcout/wiki/Things-to-do).

 Copyright and License
 ---------------------